Cobra Power Station Crash Course

 Cobra Power Station: Real-World Battery Life

-After about six hours of accumulated usage throughout the day on the road, the Cobra Power Station still had an internal battery life of 63 percent, better than any of us expected.
-Once we arrived at our destination, we recharged it via an AC wall outlet, which took about three hours.
+After about six hours of accumulated usage throughout the day on the road, the Cobra Power Station still had an internal battery life of 33 percent, better than any of us expected.
+Once we arrived at our destination, we recharged it via an AC wall outlet, which took about four hours.

 In our view, the Cobra Power Station is easily portable and maneuverable, but it does weigh about 8 lbs. and does have some heft to it.
 On our road trip, we moved it around the vehicle, from the backseat to the floor, and had no issues.

-If you are considering purchasing the Cobra Power Station, this shouldn’t be an issue, but just be sure to make room for it when packing for your next outing.
+If you’re considering the Cobra Power Station, this shouldn’t be a problem, but make sure to leave room for it when packing for your next outing.
 It’s portable, which is one of its best features, but it’s not teeny tiny either.

 Is The Cobra Power Station Worth The Money?